expipiplus1/vulkan/generate-new/readme.md

 - Groups of `lift`ed actions which don't return anything can be grouped under one `lift`:

+- If we move to peeking and poking ByteArrays using `RecordDotSyntax` it would be nice to have alternative virtual members for using nicer types than tuples for vectors and matricies.
+For example it would be nice to use `linear`s `Mat34` to set `VkAccelerationStructureInstanceKHR::transform`.

 ## To check

+- DeviceAddressConst

+- Nested Tuples in transform matrix

+- SHADER_UNUSED should be a pattern not a type

+- Investigate Graphics.Vulkan.Extensions.VK_NV_ray_tracing.ACCESS_ACCELERATION_STRUCTURE_READ_BIT_NV

 - `VkAccelerationStructureGeometryTrianglesDataKHR: Unhandled Maybe conversion to TypeName "VkDeviceOrHostAddressConstKHR"`